 Just think bigger is not always better.
 You can make a beautiful occasion by keeping it very simple.
 The people that will hopefully be attending your wedding will be there for you and not for how much free booze and food they can get out of you.

 What song did you choose for your first dance?

 We weren’t going to do a first dance.
 It is all part of the wedding formula we wanted to avoid.
 I walked down the aisle to Fleet Foxes White Winter Hymnal and then we walked back out to Fleetwood Mac You Make Lovin Fun.
 Saying that, when our band Skinny Lister kicked off in the middle of the evening, Neale grabbed my hand and jumped around the dance floor with me

 Did your wedding include any DIY projects?

 Quite a few, we designed all the invites and any supporting POS that was needed for the big day.
 Both being from a creative background made this easier for us.
-Neale made & painted the wooden tent signs.
+Neale made and painted the wooden tent signs.
 I made up little tea, coffee and sugar jars for each of the tents.
-You had to take all your own food and supplied with you when staying at a Featherdown so we had to think of supplying everything from water bottles to toilet paper for each tent, as well as making up hangover breakfast baskets for the morning after.
+You had to take all your own food and supplies with you when staying at a Featherdown, so we had to think of supplying everything from water bottles to toilet paper for each tent, as well as making up hangover breakfast baskets for the morning after.

 We love projects, Neale loves to stretch his imagination.
 If he is the client there is no stopping him in terms of what kind of creative output we will have.
 I was the mac monkey putting it all together, printing it out and mocking it up.
-The glamping idea epitomises us perfectly we love being outdoors but to a limit.
-We love new and old things, we love vintage, so collecting all the old crates and bottles and buckets was just like a glorified second hand shopping.
-Neale loves ebay, so many things were source through there.
-After the wedding we have used most of the items we bought around the house.
+The glamping idea epitomises us perfectly – we love being outdoors but to a limit.
+We love new and old things, we love vintage, so collecting all the old crates and bottles and buckets was just like a glorified second-hand shopping trip.
+Neale loves ebay, so many things were sourced through there.
+After the wedding we used most of the items we bought around the house.